Short Course: Change Detection with SfM and GPS/GNSS: Teaching Undergraduates in the Field

 Idaho State University is located in Pocatello, ID, which is 2.5 hours north of Salt Lake City International Airport and 20 minutes from Pocatello Regional Airport.
 The sponsors will provide housing (ISU dorms) and food during the short course, transportation to/from airports and field sites, and a $500 stipend** to offset travel costs for participants coming from outside the southern Idaho/northern Utah area ($700 for implementation cohort).
 Stipend will be issued in the month following the short course.

-- Be able to conduct SfM and kinematic GPS surveys and do the related data processing
+- Be able to conduct SfM and kinematic GPS surveys and produce a georeferenced point cloud

 - Make implementation plans for teaching the method/s in their own course/s